-Bentley has added a cylinder deactivation system to the big V8 engine, so the Mulsanne runs on four cylinders on light throttle loads.
-The system cuts in and out so smoothly as to be unnoticable, but a fuel economy figure of 17mpg is still far from economical.
-The Mulsanne sits in the highest Road Tax bracket, while servicing costs will be astranomical, too.
-However if you can afford to buy a Mulsanne, you can easily afford to keep it on the road.
+Bentley has added a cylinder-deactivation system to its big V8 engine, so the Mulsanne runs on four cylinders when it's cruising gently.
+The system cuts in and out so smoothly as to be unnoticeable, but the claimed fuel economy figure of 17mpg is still far from what anyone would consider frugal.
+The Mulsanne sits in the highest road tax bracket, meaning an annual bill of £505, while servicing costs will be astronomical, too.
+However, if you can afford to buy a Mulsanne in the first place, you can easily afford to keep it on the road.

 Interior & comfort

-No matter what speed you drive at, there is almost no perceptible road noise inside the Mulsanne, such is the level of sound deadening - the doors are even fitted with acoustic glazing and electric privacy blinds in the rear.
-The air-suspension automatically adjusts to provide a comfortable ride on all types of road surface, while the front and rear electronically adjustable seats are trimmed in sumptuous leather.
-The rear armrest cleverly houses a control panel for the rear climate control settings, but although leg and head room is very generous, the high rear transmission tunnel does effect the Mulsanne's ability to carry five people in total comfort.
-Extra-thick wool carpets feel very luxurious under foot.
+No matter what speed you drive at, there's almost no perceptible road noise inside the Mulsanne, such is the level of sound deadening.
+The doors are even fitted with acoustic glazing and electric privacy blinds in the rear.
+The air-suspension automatically adjusts to provide a comfortable ride on all types of road surface, while the front and rear power-adjustable seats are trimmed in sumptuous leather and extra-thick wool carpets feel very luxurious underfoot.
+It should be mentioned, however, that only four people can travel in total comfort – the high rear transmission tunnel makes it a bit of a squeeze for five.

 Practicality & boot space